Sean-Bradley/React-Three-Fiber-Boilerplate/README.md

 - It serves the dev version on port 3000
 - It auto opens the browser at address http://localhost:3000
 - It enables Hot Module Reloading (HMR)
-- It serves from the `public` folder
+- It serves the development version from the ./public folder
-- `npm run build` also copies all static files & folders to `./build` folder ready for deployment
+- `npm run build` builds a production quality version of your app, and will copy all static files & folders under `./public` to the `./build` folder ready for deployment
-- It indicates 0 vulnerabilities when running `npm install`, at time when I developed this branch
+- It indicates 0 vulnerabilities when running `npm install`, at time of writing this message

 ## Install